mmmeyers/meowbox/NOTES.md

 3. Add roles to user class.

 4. Let's work on the subscriptions index page.
 We want to list here the 3 types of subscriptions available, along with links to each of their show pages.
 The visitor should be able to see this page, along with the show pages as well.
-Subscriptions are hard-coded.
+Subscriptions are hard-coded. - DONE - Anyone can access the subscriptions page at this point and link to each level's show page.

+We want to have the show page link to a sign up form.
+New subscriptions.

 To work on tomorrow:
 1. Be able to sign up and see all subscriptions available.